 Endless hot water.
 The house is served by a tankless hot water system, so guests won’t ever run out of hot water for showers and baths.

 Guest refrigerator.
-The Attic Room on the third floor has a private in-room mini fridge.
-Otherwise, guests are welcome to use the small refrigerator at the beverage area in the dining room on the first floor.
+The Old Library, Music Room and Attic Suite each have small in-room refrigerators.
+Our guests are also welcome to use the small refrigerator at the beverage area in the dining room on the first floor.

 Electric vehicle charging.
 The 1899 Inn is currently the only accommodation in Deadwood with electric vehicle charging available free to guests.
-EV owners can park in an unpaved off-street spot adjacent to the house for charging.
-At present, the inn has a Stage One J1772 connector available at 110 volts up to 12 amps; however, EV owners with portable Stage Two chargers can connect to an older-style 240 volt outlet for charging with at least 24 amps.
-(A special adapter may be required for Stage Two charging - please contact the innkeepers before your stay to ensure compatibility.)
+EV owners can park in an off-street spot adjacent to the house for charging.
+At present, the inn has just a single Stage One J1772 connector available at 110 volts up to 12 amps.
 To date, we've successfully hosted Tesla and Chevy Volt owners on trips through the Black Hills.

 The 1899 is a very small bed-and-breakfast, and there are a few traditional hotel amenities that you won’t find at the inn.